whyonlythakur/Mee-Myself/README.md

 <!-- Main Heading  -->

-# ॐ DEVRATA
+# DEVRATA

 <!-- Intro -->

 **`Digital Craftsman (Developer/Content Creator/ Gamer)`**

-Hey there, I'm an indie backend developer (wanna be full-stack developer soon tough 😅).
+Hey there!
+I'm a curious individual with a strong desire to explore as much as I can, whether it's related to my profession or the world around me.

 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 Gaming is my side hobby.
 ## 🧐 About

 - Community guy who loves being involved in communities and help them grow
-- I love creating discord bot projects using [Discord.js library](https://discord.js.org/#/) and Python projects.
+- I Used to  love creating discord bot projects using [Discord.js library](https://discord.js.org/#/) and Python (2019-2022.
-- I'm a Collage Student.
+- I'm a Graduated.
-- I'm currently learning about html,Css,Javascript And Python
+- I'm currently learning about Full Stack
 - Ask me about anything and everything
 - Contact me:
   - Discord ID: [DEV</>][discord-user-id]
-  - Discord Server: [Chacha Bhatija][discord-server-invite-link]
+  - Discord Server: [Explore With Deva][discord-server-invite-link]

 ## 🥅 2025 Goals: